 Many parents' responses to rough nights is to make bedtimes later the next day or have them skip a nap with the idea that the child will sleep better.
 Instead, it just makes it worse and prolongs the overtired cycle.

 Instead, make bedtime earlier.
 Move it up 30 to 60 minutes.
 Do not skip the nap and allow your child time to rest.
 Sometimes they may not fall asleep right away or may flat out refuse to sleep because their minds and bodies are still out of sync, but if you remain persistent, and continue to provide the opportunity for your child to sleep, they will eventually go to sleep.
 Keep your child's schedule consistent, so their bodies and minds will know what to expect and can begin to rest easier at nights and during naps.

-Check back in later this week to read the next installation of the Overtired Series!
-We'll take a look at the next two signs of overtiredness in our littles.
+Head over here to take a look at the next two signs of overtiredness in our littles.
 See you there!

 I am a Pediatric Sleep Consultant who works with families to help them resolve their littles' sleep issues.
 As a mom of two littles herself, Katie has walked in the shoes of her clients and is passionate about helping them re-discover peaceful sleeps in their own homes.